archi-contribs/database-plugin/README.md

 ## Archi versions compatibility
 * The plugin is available for Archi 3
-* It is also provided for Archi 4 which is under development
+* It is also provided for Archi 4 which is under development (tested against Archi 4 Beta 3)

 ## The current version is able to :
-* Export and import models to a relational database (PostGreSQL, MySQL, Oracle and SQLite drivers are included)
+* Export and import models to a relational database (PostGreSQL, MySQL and SQLite drivers are included)
 * Export and import models to a graph database (Neo4j driver is included)
 * Version the models (keep an history on the model versions and allow to retrieve a former version)
 * Show up how many Archi components are exported and imported (kind of statistics)